forcedotcom/analyticsdx-vscode/contributing/developing.md

-In general, when dealing with files in vscode, you should try to use [`vscode.workspace.fs`](https://code.visualstudio.com/api/references/vscode-api#workspace.fs) instead of the regular node `fs` package.This is so your code can support any remote fileystems configured in VSCode.
+In general, when dealing with files in vscode, you should try to use [`vscode.workspace.fs`](https://code.visualstudio.com/api/references/vscode-api#workspace.fs) instead of the regular node `fs` package.
+This is so your code can support any remote fileystems configured in VSCode.

 Similarly, when dealing with file paths, you should try to use [`vscode.Uri`](https://code.visualstudio.com/api/references/vscode-api#Uri)'s, and only use `path.posix` when